Precision Microbiome Therapeutics and

 About MedBiome

 MedBiome develops Precision Microbiome Therapeutics and Precision Microbiome Nutrition products that modulate the production of specific metabolites produced by the human gut microbiome.
-Changes in the levels of specific metabolites affect both wellness and disease and the ability to modulate the levels of such metabolites will enable the treatment of multiple diseases such as IBD, CKD, AD and CRC.
+Changes in the levels of specific metabolites affect both wellness and disease and the ability to modulate the levels of such metabolites will enable the treatment of multiple diseases such as IBD, AD and hypertension.

 Each microbiome is unique, and individuals may respond differently to treatment.
 Therefore, we believe that personalized, or precision therapeutics and nutritional products represent the most attractive approach to product development.